Simplicity of augmentations of codimension 1 germs and by Morse functions: Simplicity of Augmentations

 Our first result is a condition for the lack of simplicity depending only on the augmenting function:

 \begin{teo} \end{teo}

 \begin{proof} Arnold proved in \cite{arnoldnf} that every non-simple function is adjacent to one of the following non-simple families:

-Therefore it is sufficient to see that augmenting via any of this functions results in a non-simple augmentation.
-Denote any of these families by $g_\lambda$, then $A_{F,g_\lambda}(f)$ is a 1-parameter family of deformations of $A_{F,g_0}(f)$.
+Therefore it is sufficient to see that augmenting via any of these functions results in a non-simple augmentation.
+Denote any of the three families by $g_\lambda$, then $A_{F,g_\lambda}(f)$ is a 1-parameter family of deformations of $A_{F,g_0}(f)$.

-Note that each $g_\lambda$ is quasihomogeneous, and $\mu(g_\lambda) = \mu(g)< \infty$.
+Note that each $g_\lambda$ is quasihomogeneous, and $\mu(g_\lambda) = \mu(g_0)< \infty$.
 Since $g_\lambda$ is not $\mathscr R$-equivalent to $g_{\lambda'}$ for every $\lambda \neq \lambda'$, we can apply Theorem \ref{thm_r_iff_a} to see that $A_{F,g_\lambda}(f)$ is not $\mathcal{A}$-equivalent to $A_{F,g_{\lambda'}}(f)$ for every $\lambda\neq\lambda'$.
 So $A_{F,g_0}(f)$ cannot be simple.

 \end{proof}